trungnt2910/lxmonika/lxmonika/README.md

 ## How it works

+### New loading technique

+The current versions of `lxmonika` work by directly calling `PsRegisterPicoProvider`, an undocumented function used by `lxcore`, to install itself as a Pico provider. `lxmonika` detects the structure sizes that the function requires, allowing drivers to work seamlessly across breaking changes throughout Windows's version history.

+To be able to call `PsRegisterPicoProvider`, `lxmonika` needs to be loaded as a "core" driver, or one specified by a "core" service whitelisted by the bootloader (`winload`).
+To achieve this, `lxmonika` "borrows" one of these services.
+On machines with WSL1 (most 64-bit x86 and ARM Windows), the borrowed service is `LXSS`, on machines with AoW/Project Astoria, it is `ADSS`, and on other Windows 10 versions, it is `CNG`.
+The driver for the borrowed service will be replaced with `lxmonika.sys`, and `lxmonika.sys` will be responsible for bootstrapping the actual driver.

+`lxmonika` is linked to `lxcore.sys` and always attempts to load `lxcore`.
+Before loading, `lxmonika` installs a temporary hook at `nt!PsRegisterPicoProvider` to its managed variant, `lxmonika!MaRegisterPicoProvider`, allowing `lxcore` to be registered as a `lxmonika` provider and function seamlessly like one.
+The hook also prevents `lxcore` from overriding callbacks already set by `lxmonika`.

+### Legacy heuristics

+The legacy heuristics is used when `lxmonika` fails to be loaded as a core driver.

+Instead of calling `PsRegisterPicoProvider`, `lxmonika` searches for the provider callbacks structure (the one stored by this function) in memory and tries to synthesize the Pico callbacks structure (the one returned by this function).

 `lxmonika` first locates `ntoskrnl.exe` (the NT kernel image) and the `lxcore.sys` driver in memory.
 Then, it uses heuristics to locate `PspPicoProviderRoutines`, a structure containing functions the NT kernel will call whenever a WSL1 process makes interactions with the kernel, such as performing a `syscall`.

+The legacy method involves late kernel patching and may trigger PatchGuard.
+It is therefore unsupported.

+### Linux syscall hooking

-`lxmonika` then detects the `syscall` number, looks for `uname`, and modifies the return values.
+`lxmonika` detects the `syscall` number from the syscall dispatch callback in a `PKTRAP_FRAME` parameter.
+It then looks for `uname` and modifies the return values.

 ## Potential applications